 - Students must submit to Admissions an official transcript from the college or university which issued bachelor’s degree and from any institutions attended afterwards, if applicable.
 (To be considered an official transcript, it must be sent directly to CSC from the college or university.)
 Transcripts from CSC need not be submitted.

 - Admission may be determined by one of two methods:

 - Acceptance: The student must have passed the MBA entrance exam at a minimum level established by the Business Department.
 (All MBA students will also be expected to complete a required exit exam prior to graduation.)
 OR

-- Conditional Acceptance: Students who do not attain the minimum entrance exam score will be conditionally accepted for a semester until they successfully complete the business leveling course at the minimum set by the department to satisfy the Common Professional Components.
-Please contact the Graduate Studies Office for additional information regarding the leveling course.
+- Students who do not attain the minimum entrance exam score will be accepted for one (1) semester until they successfully complete the business leveling course at the minimum set by the department to satisfy the Common Professional Components.
+Please contact the Graduate Studies Office at firstname.lastname@example.org for additional information regarding the leveling course.

 Listed below is the course work required by the Program:

 Note: MBA students cannot have more than six credits of 500-level dual-listed courses in their degree program.

 |ACTG 632||MANAGERIAL ACCOUNTING||3|

 |ECON 637||MANAGERIAL ECONOMICS||3|